Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/SampleInstallation.md

 # Installing the sample scenes

-The **Unity Toon Shader** package includes sample scenes that demonstrate lighting setups, material presets, and authoring workflows for every supported render pipeline.
+The **Unity Toon Shader** package provides sample scenes for every supported render pipeline.
 Import the sample set that matches the render pipeline currently assigned to your project.

 ## Before you import

 - Confirm that the [render pipeline](https://docs.unity3d.com/2022.2/Documentation/Manual/render-pipelines.html) you intend to use is installed and active.
-- In **Project Settings ▸ Graphics**, make sure the correct pipeline asset is assigned.
-URP samples expect the `UTS2URPPipelineAsset`, while HDRP samples expect `HDRenderPipelineAsset_UTS`.
-- Close scenes you do not want modified—the importer adds lighting assets, materials, and scene files.

 ## Import samples through Package Manager